Community Associates

 Nathan Jandl

-Nathan Jandl is the communications director for the UW-Madison Office of Sustainability.
+Nathan Jandl is the associate director for the UW-Madison Office of Sustainability.
 Nathan earned his PhD in English from UW-Madison in 2016; while a graduate student, he completed a PhD minor through CHE and helped to found, edit, and eventually manage Edge Effects.

 His scholarly work addresses the challenge of coping with multiple major environmental crises while not losing sight of certain psychological needs: durable social relationships, feelings of fulfillment and security, and a sense of agency in place-making.
 Nathan is also a writer of nonfiction, a photographer, a fly fisherman, and a boxer-in-training.